IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Myth -- Gender equality is about women:

 There is a widespread belief that gender equality is only, or overwhelmingly, about women.
 This idea undermines men's right to equality.
 For example, Dr. Jackie Blue's statement:
-\"Gender equality is about accepting that at birth, half of us are intrinsically discriminated and treated differently based on sex\".^[Dr Jackie Blue: HeForShe Speech Nov 27th]
+\"Gender equality is about accepting that at birth, half of us are intrinsically discriminated and treated differently based on sex\".\[3]
 The Commission should combat this belief and raise awareness of men's gender inequalities.

 ##### Myth -- Gender equality is a zero sum game:

 A common attitude is that gender equality is a zero-sum game.
 That is, we cannot help both men and women at the same time.
 For example, Paula Bennett, in her role as Minister for Women equates having a Ministry for Men with having no Ministry for Women.
 "In just about every speech I have given...
 I get someone from the audience ask me if there is a Ministry for Men.
 My answer is simple.
-When we have closed the gender pay gap and women aren't predominantly the victims of domestic and sexual violence I will look to close down the Ministry for Women."^[Speech to HRINZ: The reason for the Gender Pay Gap] The Minister did not see the possibility of having a Ministry for Women *and* a Ministry for Men.
+When we have closed the gender pay gap and women aren't predominantly the victims of domestic and sexual violence I will look to close down the Ministry for Women."\[1] The Minister did not see the possibility of having a Ministry for Women *and* a Ministry for Men.

 The Commission should combat this belief and raise awareness that addressing men's rights can be done at the same time as addressing women's rights and does not undermine women's rights.

 ##### Myth -- Women's rights issues should be solved before men's rights issues:

 A common belief is that women's rights are more important than men's rights, so women should have their human rights issues dealt with first.
 For example, in response to a request for a debate about issues like male suicide on International Men's Day, UK MP Jess Phillips said: "When I've got parity, when women in these buildings have parity, you can have your debate.
-And that will take an awfully long time\".^[Labour MP Jess Phillips targeted by trolls after scoffing at men's rights debate request]
+And that will take an awfully long time\".\[33]

 The Commission should combat this belief and raise awareness that all rights are equal and men's rights and women's rights are equally important.

 ##### Male privilege:

 The belief that men, as a group, receive unearned benefits from society is a stereotype that undermines the protection of men's rights.
 In some situations, men may receive unearned benefits, but in other situations they do not.
 An objective assessment of human rights requires accepting that all people can suffer human rights violations.
+See Prioritisation & Vulnerable
-See on page for more information.
+Groups on page 71 for more information.

 ### Human rights issues labelled as women's issues

 Labelling certain issues as women's issues creates a barrier for men who are also affected by those issues.
 The Commission should ensure their work empowers men who are victims of issues predominately affecting women.

 For example, the UK Government's categorisation of male victims of family and sexual violence as victims of "violence against women and girls" disempowers male victims.
-See *Supporting male victims of crimes considered violence against women and girls*^[Supporting Male Victims of Crimes Considered Violence Against Women and Girls]
+See *Supporting male victims of crimes considered violence against women and girls*\[60]

 ##### Example of poor practice:

 In *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*, the Commission placed sexual violence in the *Women's Rights* section.
 This meant that an issue for male victims was only mentioned in the women's rights section.

-> The availability of culturally appropriate services and services for diverse population groups (including Mäori, Pacific people and ethnic communities, including refugees, people with disabilities, **men** and young people) is uneven and has been identified as a gap in services.^[Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa]
+> The availability of culturally appropriate services and services for diverse population groups (including Mäori, Pacific people and ethnic communities, including refugees, people with disabilities, **men** and young people) is uneven and has been identified as a gap in services.\[10]

 ### Lack of knowledge about men's rights

 Lack of knowledge about men's rights in the Government, NGOs, and the public creates a barrier to protecting men's human rights.
 The Commission should work to increase knowledge and expertise about men's rights in the Government, NGOs, and the public.

-See , on page , for more.
+See Capacity building, on page 33, for more.

 ### Lack of jurisprudence and guidance

 The lack of jurisprudence in men's rights makes protecting men's rights harder.
 Women's rights has a large body of jurisprudence and guidance that decision makers can draw upon.
 For example, the Committee on the Elimination of Discrimination against Women has made thirty-nine general recommendations outlining the obligations of States to women and girls.
 There are no documents specifically outlining States' obligations to men and boys.
-Similarly, General Comments from the Human Rights Committee^[CCPR General Comment 28] and the Committee on Economic, Social, and Cultural Rights^[CESCR General Comment 16] on equality between women and men overwhelmingly address the State's obligations to women.
+Similarly, General Comments from the Human Rights Committee\[21] and the Committee on Economic, Social, and Cultural Rights\[65] on equality between women and men overwhelmingly address the State's obligations to women.

 The Commission should: